 We returned to Belfast around 19:00.
 I met with Håkon, Karl Isak and some of Albrecht’s friends and we went to Crown Bar, then to Laverys Bar for more beers and to play pool.

 I went to sleep earlier, while the others continued to play pool.

 I woke up early again and went to eat an English breakfast at a supermarket.
 Then I met Håkon and Karl Isak at the bus station.
 Together we took the bus to Dublin airport and then the plane to Oslo.

-Belfast, Dublin, Giant's Causeway, Ireland, Lurgan, Portadown, UK
+Belfast, Dublin, Giant's Causeway, Ireland, Lurgan, Portadown, Travel, UK Travel

 12 Jul 10

 I woke up very early in Oslo, and went to the train station where I got the train to the airport.
 After a short flight I was in Brussels Airport, from where I took the bus to Antwerp under a pouring rain.

 When I got in Antwerp the rain was stopping, and I carried my bag from the bus station to the harbour in a nice weather, taking pictures on the way.